QuoZer/MYNT-EYE-S-SDK/README.md

 ## Fork changes

 This fork incorporates fixes to some of the issues mentioned on the original repo page.
+ROS Wrapper nodelet was updated to support plugins.

 ## Overview